-We will give you notice in advance of the general topics we will ask you about, and you will be given notice of the allegations relating to you so that you have time to think about them before attending the interview.
+We will normally give you notice in advance of the topics we would like to ask you about, and you will be given notice of the allegations relating to you.

 At the interview, you will be reminded of SCAI's obligation to pass information to the police to allow them to carry out risk assessments.
 You will also be told about your right not to self-incriminate.